Synonyms: ACL Anterior Cruciate ligament tear, ACL rupture, ACL sprain

 - Lachman test- best test for ACL laxity.
 Knee placed in 20-30 degress of flexion, the femur is stabilized, and an anteriorly directed force applied to proximal calf.
 Compare to uninjured side.
 Grade 1+ = 1-5mm increased translation; 2+= 6-10mm ; 3+=>10mm.

-- Pivot shift test- Confirms complete ACL tear.
-Based on very early flexion causing anterior subluxation of the tibia that is reduced with further flexion (20-40 degrees) due to the posterior pull of the iliotibial tract.
+- Pivot shift test- Confirms complete ACL tear. “clunk” occurs in an ACL-deficient knee.
+In extension and internal rotation, the lateral tibial plateau subluxates anteriorly.
+As the knee is flexed, the lateral tibial plateau slides posteriorly "clunking" into a reduced position.
+Generally reduces at 20-40 degrees due to the posterior pull of the iliotibial tract.
 Relocation event graded as 0(absent), 1+ (pivot glide), 2+(pivot shift), 3+(momentary locking) (Galway HR, JBJS 1972;54Br:763)

 - Anterior drawer test- anterior force applied at 90 degrees of flexion.
 Least reliable.